Tenancy agreement explained: What to include and legal requirements in the UK

 Background:

-• A dispute was raised over unpaid rent and fees for re-letting the property.
+- A resolution case was raised over unpaid rent and fees for re-letting the property.
 This followed the tenant’s decision to withhold rent and end the tenancy early due to the landlord’s extensive delay in completing repairs

 The tenant said:

-• the landlord breached the terms of the tenancy agreement by neglecting their duty to carry out repairs on a defective boiler and faulty electrics
+- the landlord fell short of their responsibility in the tenancy agreement by neglecting their duty to carry out repairs on a defective boiler and faulty electrics

 The landlord’s response was that: